Moroccan nationalism: Greater Morocco and Western Sahara

 The Green March has been described as the "most nationalist" response possible to the ICJ Advisory opinion on Western Sahara.
-In the Green March, 350,000 Moroccan civilians and 20,000 soldiers marched into the territory of Western Sahara and later returned back.
+In the Green March, 350,000 Moroccan civilians and 20,000 soldiers marched into the territory of Western Sahara and later returned.
 This demonstration of Moroccan national will led to Spain withdrawing.
 The Green March also brought dissident parties like those who formed the National Bloc, the National Union of Popular Forces (UNFP) and Istiqlal, behind the monarchy's nationalist claims.
 Other parties joined the nationalist fervour caused by the Green March like the Party of Progress and Socialism, the successor of the Moroccan Communist Party, whose leader went to Eastern Europe to persuade communist states in favour of Morocco's claim over the Sahara.
 Across the political spectrum, regaining the Sahara became a dogma and the balance of power was shifted in favour of the monarchy.
 According to the scholar David Mednicoff, by launching the Green March, "Hassan followed his father's model—he found a nationalist cause that he himself could embody".
-After the shift in focus to the Western Sahara, government-sponsored media started referring to Hassan as "the Reunifier" and the 5th of November became an annual holiday.
+After the shift in focus to the Western Sahara, government-sponsored media started referring to Hassan as "the Reunifier" and 5 November became an annual holiday.

 In the eyes of Moroccan nationalists, Western Sahara is a colonial invention alongside Algeria to a lesser extent.
 Sahrawi nationalism would then be an artificial construct due to European colonialism supported by an even larger artificial construct.